Finding symptoms of diesel bug contamination

 Equipment or engine problems

-If you haven’t looked in your tank and checked the condition of your fuel then you may not notice that you have contaminated diesel until you actually use it for your equipment or machinery.
+If you haven’t looked in your tank and checked the condition of your fuel then you may not notice that you have diesel fuel contamination symptoms until you actually use it for your equipment or machinery.
 You might experience engine problems all of a sudden or it may lack its usual power and performance.

 Whenever anything like this happens, it’s always best to check your fuel first to see if that’s the cause of your problems.